Fine compactified moduli of enriched structures on stable curves: Defining enriched structures

 \subsection{Enriched structures for general $C/S$}

 We want to apply \cref{lem:comparison} to define enriched structures on arbitrary families of curves.
-In order to do this we need to check two things: \begin{enumerate} \item The full subcategory of simple-controlled curves is a base for the \'etale topology on schemes over $\ca{M}$; \item The functor of enriched structures is a sheaf on the full subcategory of curves over $S$ consisting of simple-controlled curves. \end{enumerate} Condition (1) is immediate from \ref{lem:locally-simple-controlled}, so our task is to check (2).
-More precisely, we need to show that if $C/S$ is a simple-controlled curve, $\{T_i\}_I \ra S$ is an \'etale cover by simple-controlled curves, and for each $i, j \in I$ we have a cover $\{T_{i,j,k}\}_{K_{i,j}}$ of $T_i \times_S T_j$ by simple-controlled curves, then the following diagram is an equaliser:
+In order to do this we need to check two things: \begin{enumerate} \item The full subcategory of controlled curves is a base for the \'etale topology on schemes over $\frak{M}$; \item The functor of enriched structures is a sheaf on the full subcategory of curves over $S$ consisting of controlled curves. \end{enumerate} Condition (1) is immediate from \ref{lem:locally-controlled}, so our task is to check (2).
+More precisely, we need to show that if $S \to \frak M$ is a controlled curve, $\{T_i\}_I \ra S$ is an \'etale cover by controlled curves, and for each $i, j \in I$ we have a cover $\{T_{i,j,k}\}_{K_{i,j}}$ of $T_i \times_S T_j$ by controlled curves, then the following diagram is an equaliser:

+(here we write $\ca E(S)$ in place of $\ca E(C/S)$, since we are working with schemes over $\frak M$, so each comes with a tautological curve).
 First consider the case where $C/S$ is \emph{not} 1-aligned.
 Then $\ca{E}(S)$ is empty by \ref{lem:ES_implies_1aligned}.
 Moreover, there exists $i_0 \in I$ such that $T_{i_0}$ hits a controlling point of $S$, and so (using that $T_{i_0} \ra S$ is \'etale) we deduce that $T_{i_0}$ is not 1-aligned, so $\ca{E}(T_{i_0})$ is empty.
 Similarly some $T_{i,j,k}$ hits a controlling point of $S$ and thus admits no enriched structures.
-This we see all the three terms of \ref{eq:basic_equaliser} are empty, so the diagram is certainly an equaliser!
+This we see all the three terms of (\oref{eq:basic_equaliser}) are empty, so the diagram is certainly an equaliser!
 It thus remains to treat the case where $S$ is 1-aligned.